1. Home

 Accordions & Tabs

-In general, we avoid using these features, as their technical design can make it difficult to effectively document a process or activity.
+Avoid using these features, as their implementation can make it difficult to effectively update the article or troubleshoot issues later.

 While a Toggle is a single, self-contained set of instructions or processes, accordions and tabs are a way of organizing like-content into a single entity.
 The most notable feature of accordions and tabs is that they always have one section expanded.